isomerpages/isomerpages-govtech/media/technews/_posts/2023-10-16-5-ways-ai-can-support-your-daily-work.md

 Public and civil servants should also try out [Pair](https://www.straitstimes.com/singapore/4000-civil-servants-using-government-pair-chatbot-for-writing-coding) for their work!

 ## Harness the potential, but with care
 As you can see, there is great potential in speeding up and improving the quality of your work with AI tools.
-But a running theme throughout the different possible uses is that careful attention must be paid to double check the work of AI, as the technology is still prone to making stuff up and you don’t want to end up known as the [ChatGPT lawyer.](https://www.nytimes.com/2023/06/08/nyregion/lawyer-chatgpt-sanctions.html)
+But a running theme throughout the different possible uses is that careful attention must be paid to double-check the work of AI tools, as the technology is still prone to making stuff up and you don’t want to end up known as the [ChatGPT lawyer.](https://www.nytimes.com/2023/06/08/nyregion/lawyer-chatgpt-sanctions.html)

-So don’t completely rely and trust these tools.
-Instead, use them as you would a diligent assistant who’s not an expert in your field – it tirelessly produces what you ask it to do, but you’re still the professional with the discerning eye to sort the wheat from the chaff.
+So don’t completely rely on and trust these AI tools.
+Instead, use them as you would a diligent assistant who’s not an expert in your field – they tirelessly produce what you ask them to do, but you’re still the professional with the discerning eye to sort the wheat from the chaff.

 That way, you automate the boring stuff, saving you time and energy to work on the finer details and exercise judgement on quality.
-But before you go forth multiply your productivtiy in AI wonderland, make sure you check out [this article](https://www.tech.gov.sg/media/technews/generative-ai-where-can-it-go-wrong), where we identified the potential pitfalls of using AI at work.
+But before you go forth to multiply your productivtiy in AI wonderland, make sure you check out [our other article on AI](https://www.tech.gov.sg/media/technews/generative-ai-where-can-it-go-wrong), where we identified the potential pitfalls of using AI tools at work.

 ---
 <br>